How Long Do You Have to Wait to Buy Again After a Short Sale?

-Buying After a Short Sale
+Waiting Periods After a Short Sale or Foreclosure

-If you've lost your home through a short sale, foreclosure, bankruptcy or deed-in-lieu of foreclosure, it doesn't mean you'll never be able to buy again.
-However, it does mean you'll have to undergo a waiting period first to qualify for a conventional loan from a reputable lender.
-A conventional loan is one that is backed by Fannie Mae, the nation's largest purchaser of mortgages in the secondary mortgage market; it is the type usually offered by banks and mortgage companies.
+A conventional loan is one that's backed by Fannie Mae, the nation's largest purchaser of mortgages in the secondary mortgage market.
+This is the type of loan that's usually offered by banks and mortgage companies.

 Waiting Periods to Buy

-- Buying After a Foreclosure: seven years
+- Buying after a foreclosure: Seven years

-- Buying After a Deed-in-Lieu of Foreclosure: four years
+- Buying after a deed-in-lieu of foreclosure: Four years

-- Buying After a Short Sale: four years
+- Buying after a short sale: Four years

 Other Loan Programs

-FHA loans have less stringent waiting periods: three years for buying after foreclosures/short sales/deeds in lieu of foreclosure; one to two years for bankruptcies.
-For some short sale situations, the FHA will waive the waiting period and allow you to borrow immediately—if you were not in default on your mortgage and had a one-year record of timely payments.
+FHA loans have less stringent waiting periods, three years for buying after foreclosures, short sales, or deeds in lieu of foreclosure, and one to two years for bankruptcies.
+The FHA will waive the waiting period and allow you to borrow immediately in some short sale situations if you weren't in default on your mortgage and you had at least one year of timely payments.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.